Aeronbroker/Aeron/README.md

 =====

 Aeron is an Internet-of-Things middleware based on the OMA NGSI 9/10 standard.
-It has been implemented by NEC Laboratories Europe as part of their contribution to the European Project FI-WARE.
+It has been implemented by NEC Laboratories Europe as part of their contribution to the European Future Internet Platform FIWARE.

 Aeron Documentation
 ---